Four Seasons

 Opened in 1888 and named after Lord Stanley, former Governor-General (and the donor of NHL hockey Stanley Cup trophy), Stanley Park was named the Top Park in the Entire World by Trip Advisor in 2014.

 Set upon one of the first areas of the city to be explored and settled after thousands of years of use by indigenous peoples, many of today’s structures were installed between 1911 and 1937.
-Perhaps the most known aspect of the park is the seawall, which continues beyond the park’s boundaries for a total length of 19 miles, making it the world’s longest uninterrupted waterfront pathway.
+Perhaps the most known aspect of the park is the seawall, which forms part of Vancouver’s Seawall (Seaside Greenway) for a total length of 28 km (17 miles), making it the world’s longest uninterrupted waterfront pathway.

 Whistler